ome/omero-guide-matlab/docs/matlab.rst

 -  Copy its ID

--  In the matlab code replace DATASET_ID with this ID
+-  In the MATLAB code replace DATASET_ID with this ID

 -  Run the code block.